opendocsg/slw-judgments-backfill/2018_SGHC_45/report.md

 68     The defendant’s main submission was that the Beneficiaries’ estates were the proper parties to bring this action and that the plaintiffs were not authorised to act for the Beneficiaries’ estates.

 69     I disagreed with the defendant.
-A beneficiary is entitled to claim reliefs on behalf of the estate: _Ching Chew Weng Paul v Ching Pui Sim and others_ [2010] 2 SLR 76 at [58].
+A beneficiary is entitled to claim reliefs on behalf of the estate: _Ching Chew Weng Paul v Ching Pui Sim and others_ <span class="citation">[2010] 2 SLR 76</span> at [58].
 In this case, whether the plaintiffs were descendants of Shaik Abdulla and consequently beneficiaries under Shaik Abdulla’s will (albeit through the Beneficiaries) were issues that were more appropriate for trial.
 Further, any pleading inadequacies in this respect may be addressed through appropriate amendments to the statement of claim.

 **_Limitation_**